-Which is funny and a tad bit ironic because insects are consumed by almost 2 billion people all over the world--- from Australia to Africa.
+Which is funny and a tad bit ironic because insects are consumed by almost 2 billion people all over the world—from Australia to Africa.
 They also happen to be some of the best protein sources on the planet.
-Some species come in droves and swarms, too, so let’s just say that you can get them wholesale.
+Some species come in droves and swarms, too, so let’s just say you can get them wholesale.

 Sorry, was that your gag reflex?

-Now, don’t get so squeamish just yet.
-Bugs can help you bigtime as food sources when SHTF.
+Now, don’t get so squeamish.
+Bugs can help you big time as food sources when SHTF.

 In a survival situation when meat is scarce and every little bit of nutrition is precious, you might have to develop the stomach for some creepy crawlies for dinner.

-In this article, we list 6 insects that you can eat.
+In this article, we list 6 edible insects you can munch on when you’re left with no choice.
 How do barbecued larvae or fried grasshoppers sound to you?

 Before You Dig In

-Now, before you dig into the scrumptious menu, it’s good to know a few ground rules when it comes to snacking on insects.
+Now, before we present our menu of edible bugs, it’s good to know a few ground rules when it comes to snacking on insects.

 Nope, eating insects raw will not give you cool points.
 If anything, it might only give you diarrhea or some other nasty ailment.
-As a rule of thumb, always cook any bug you catch.
-And remove their stingers while you’re at it.
+As a rule of thumb, always cook any bugs you catch—and remove their stingers while you’re at it.

-Now that we’ve established those ground rules, here are 6 edible insects that you can catch for dinner:
+Now that we’ve established those ground rules, here are some edible bugs you can catch for dinner:

 Going to a game?
-Why don’t you ditch the hotdogs and beer and trade it in for something like, I don’t know, grasshoppers perhaps?
+Why don’t you ditch the hotdogs and beer and trade it in for something like…we don’t know…grasshoppers, perhaps?

 In Oaxaca, Mexico, grasshoppers are popular at sports games.
-Known as chapulines, these bugs are toasted, seasoned with garlic and lime and served at various matches as snacks.
-Sometimes they’re served in taco shells with some guacamole, and patrons swear they love its crunchy, potato chip-like taste.
+Known as chapulines, these bugs are toasted, seasoned with garlic and lime, and served at various matches as snacks.
+Sometimes they’re served in taco shells with some guacamole, and patrons swear by their crunchy, potato chip-like taste.

 Grasshoppers are usually found in areas with tall, dry grass.
-They’re pretty quick on their feet, so catch them early in the morning when there’s still dew out--- they are less active during that time of the day.
+These edible insects are pretty quick on their feet, so catch them early in the morning when there’s still dew out—they’re less active during that time of the day.

 A net can come in pretty handy for actively collecting grasshoppers, but you can also build a trap using jars and a bit of bait.
 Place your jar on its side and put some bait inside.
 Molasses work great as bait, but they can drown the grasshoppers.
 If you want to catch them live, stick to fruits or dry leftovers.
 After a day, you should be able to catch more than a handful.

-There are thousands of known ant species on the planet and most of them are edible.
+There are thousands of known ant species on the planet, and most of them are safe to eat.

 The most popular species for human consumption is arguably the hormigas culonas or the “fat-bottomed ants” of Colombia.
 These winged ants can grow as big as cockroaches and have butts engorged with eggs.
 Considered the Colombian version of caviar, they are hunted in the spring and are a local delicacy.
 Other edible ant species include giant weaver ants, carpenter ants, and honeypot ants, to name a few.

-Ant aficionados claim that ants have a unique, slightly tangy, even citrusy, flavor.
+Ant aficionados claim that ants have a unique, slightly tangy, and even citrusy flavor.
 In fact, carpenters from long ago used to eat ants thinking they could help prevent scurvy.
 This sour taste can be attributed to the acid that ants secrete when threatened.
-They’ll secrete more if they die, so you have to keep them alive until right before they’re roasted for better flavor.
+They’ll secrete more if they die, so you have to keep these edible bugs alive until right before they’re roasted for better flavor.

-Earthworms aren’t insects but you get the picture--- they’re slimy, they live in the dirt and apparently you can eat it, too.
-They’re not the most appealing food choice for many, especially since they’re particularly slimy.
-However, studies show that earthworms are not only good protein sources (they’re 82% protein), they are also rich in iron, magnesium and other minerals essential for good health.
+Earthworms aren’t insects, but you get the picture—they’re slimy, they live in the dirt, you can eat ’em, too, apparently.
+They’re not the most appealing food choice for many since they’re particularly slimy.
+However, studies show that earthworms are good protein sources (they’re 82% protein).
+They’re also rich in iron, magnesium, and other minerals essential for good health.

 Now, before you dig in, make sure you know the difference between an earthworm and other types of worms.
 Ascaris lumbricoides, or a roundworm, is a parasitic species that may look similar to the earthworm.
 Here’s how to tell them apart.

 Here’s another slimy favorite among entomophagists around the world.
 Grubs are actually beetle larvae and, like ants, most species are edible.
 They contain as much as 23-66% protein and 40% fat.
 Most grubs can be found beneath barks of dead trees or on rotting logs.
-Collect them, clean them, put them on a spit over the fire and you are good to go.
-Here’s a great video of how to do it:
+Collect them, clean them, put them on a spit over the fire, and you’re good to go.

 They might look formidable, but scorpions are actually edible.
 You can find a lot of them on wooden skewers in China where they’re sold as street food.
 They are often seasoned and fried until they’re crispy and golden brown.